-Prerequisite: a course in the anatomy and physiology of the speech mechanism.
-731.1X Dysphagia: Evaluation and Management 30 hours plus conference; 3 credits Examination of the anatomy and physiology of the oropharyngeal swallowing mechanism; normal and abnormal swallowing; interdisciplinary approaches to the evaluation management of swallowing disorders; video case presentations.
-Prerequisite: Speech 728X or its equivalent or permission of the deputy chairperson.
-733X Measurement and Evaluation of Speech and Language Disorders 30 hours plus conference; 3 credits Critical analysis of measurement and evaluation procedures in diagnosing speech and language disorders.
-Test administration and interpretation of test results as applied to clinical and educational settings.
-Prerequisite: a course in speech and language disorders.
-734X Aging: Speech and Language Processes and Disorders 30 hours lecture plus conference and individual work; 3 credits The effect of aging on speech and language processes and disorders.
-Prerequisite: a course in speech and language disorders or permission of the deputy chairperson.
-734.1X Aging: Hearing Processes and Disorders 30 hours lecture plus conference; 3 credits The effect of aging on hearing processes and disorders.
-Assessment and rehabilitative techniques.
-Prerequisite: a course in audiology or permission of the deputy chairperson.
-735X Introduction to Second Language Acquisition and English Language Learning 30 hours plus conference; 3 credits Survey of second language acquisition theory and research as it relates to teaching English as a second language.
+SPEC 7535X Introduction to Second Language Acquisition and English Language Learning 30 hours plus conference; 3 credits Survey of second language acquisition theory and research as it relates to teaching English as a second language.
 The influence of speech and language disorders.
 Application of recent research findings in child first and second language acquisition, language typology, universal grammar and parameters, various models of second language acquisition, instructed second language learning, the critical period hypothesis, the social context, and other influences on second language acquisition.
 Data collection and analysis.
 Applications to educational and community settings.
-This course is the same as English 779.2 and Education 798X.
+This course is the same as English 779.2 and Education 7360X [798X].
 Prerequisite: a course in normal language acquisition or permission of the deputy chairperson.
-735.1X Assessment of Second Language Learners 30 hours plus conference; 3 credits Assessment of English language learners, including those with special needs.
+SPEC 7536X Assessment of Second Language Learners 30 hours plus conference; 3 credits Assessment of English language learners, including those with special needs.
 Emphasis on qualitative and quantitative procedures.
 Examination of major language instruments for all ages and proficiency levels, development of self-made language tests and informal assessment techniques, and practical reflection on linking language assessment to instruction.
 Consideration of linguistic, cultural, and socioeconomic background in modifying and adapting testing procedures.
 Applications to educational and community settings.
-This course is the same as Education 766.2X and English 779.1X.
-Prerequisite: Either Education 760.49T and 761.49T or a course in normal development of language; or permission of 736X Speech and Language-based Learning Disabilities 30 hours plus conference; 3 credits the deputy chairperson.
+This course is the same as Education 7359X [766.2X] and English 779.1X.
+Prerequisite: Either Education 7354T [760.49T] and 761.49T or a course in normal development of language; or permission of the deputy chairperson.
+SPEC 7551X Professional Practice in Educational Settings 30 hours plus field experience; 3 credits Implementation of speech-language services in schools.
+Methodologies applicable to various service delivery models; educational law; strategies for effective participation in legally mandated activities in order for the speech and language impaired student to achieve prescribed academic standards.
+Observation of various classroom models.
+Prerequisite: Speech 7325X [725X].